 BALI

 Adventure

 True adventure in Bali is tied to living harmoniously with the natural world.
-As you discover more of the island, you’ll see firsthand why it’s such a beloved destination for global travelers.
-Surf the Southern Bali coastline, one of the world’s top surfing destinations.
-Explore nearby island temples that make Bali world-famous, and learn to scuba dive and explore a coral reef in the stunning Indian Ocean.
-Additionally, you’ll have the incredible opportunity to snorkel with reef manta rays at Manta Point, named for the unique community of manta rays that inhabit the surrounding deep waters.
+As you explore more of the island, you’ll see why it’s such a beloved destination for travelers from around the world.
+Surf the southern Bali coastline, one of the world’s top surfing destinations.
+Visit the island’s famous temples and learn to scuba dive on a coral reef in the stunning Indian Ocean.

 Lodging & Meals

-Students will typically eat Balinese staple meals, including rice, rice-based noodles, chicken, fish, tempeh/tofu and vegetables.
+Meals typically include Balinese staples such as rice, rice-based noodles, chicken, fish, tempeh, tofu and vegetables.
 Popular traditional dishes include Nasi Goreng (stir-fried rice with peanuts and coconut) and Gado Gado (tempeh and steamed vegetables with peanut sauce).
-Western options will be available occasionally.
+Western options are available occasionally.

+BALI